Chinarayudu: Plot

 Chinnarayudu is the arbitrator and the most respected person in a village and sees to it that all the people live happily.
 Whenever injustice comes to the fore, he appears to resolve it in an authentic manner.
 He resolves agriculture issues as people in the village grow crops and fish in small ponds.
 He lives with his mother Durgamma.
 Chinnarayudu's brother-in-law Pasupathi is his rival.

 Gowri, a girl in the village, lives by rearing the goats.
 While Chinna Rayudu is walking through the village.
 Some children complained that Gowri had grabbed their spinning top, they asked him to take it back from her.
 He went to talk to her, but she bets a spinning top game spinning.
-The challenge was that the losers will lie down and the spinning top to spin around on their belly.
+The challenge was that the losers will lay down and the spinning top to spin around on their belly.
 He runs away by afraiding that she'll spin the top on his belly, and she jokes that you will come tomorrow to play the game.That day he learned to spin the top.
 Then he wins the next day's spinning top game by defeating Gowri.
 She returns the spinning tops to the children and tries to escape the punishment.
 But Rayudu and the children were surrounded.
-Lieing her down, he leave his spinning top to spin around on her belly.
-She screams in embarrassment, The spinning top spins around her navel which tickled her.
+Laying her down, he leave his spinning top to spin around on her belly.
+She screams in embarrassment, and then the spinning top whirled into the navel and keeps spinning there, which tickled her so much.